FenchsApps/social-credit-test/README.md

 ## 🐛 Known Issues

 - Audio may not work in some headless environments
-- Full-screen mode depends on X11 session
-- Timeout detection can be inaccurate on slow systems

 ---

 **Disclaimer:** This project is satire.
 The creators do not endorse actual social credit systems.
 Use responsibly in controlled environments only.